• Ahoy

 12 Wednesday Sep 2012

-Posted by smilingtoad in Photography, Poetry
+Posted Photography, Poetry

 Black and White Photography, Florida, Insects, Nature, Palm, Pensive, Photography, Poetry, Sea, Seasons, Shadows